lyynxxx/stakingnode/openSUSE/readme.md

 # Autoyast Installation of openSuSE Leap 15.2
-##### Please read before fluffing up your already working system or jumping into anything!!!
-Also feel free to correct me, if you know better ways, I'm always happy to learn new things (mailto: lyynxxx@gmail.com).
+##### Please read carefully before you would jump into anything directly or even break an already working system!!!
+Also feel free to correct me if you know better ways, I'm always happy to learn new things (mailto: lyynxxx@gmail.com).

 A regular installation of openSUSE Leap is semi-automated by default.
 The user is prompted to select the necessary information at the beginning of the installation (usually language only).
 YaST then generates a proposal for the underlying system depending on different factors and system parameters.
-Usually - and especially for new systems - such a proposal can be used to install the system and provides a usable installation.
+Usually - and especially for new systems - such proposal can be used to install the system.
 The steps following the proposal are fully automated.

 AutoYaST can be used where no user intervention is required or where customization is required.
-Using an AutoYaST control file, YaST prepares the system for a custom installation and does not interact with the user, unless specified in the file controlling the installation.
+Using an AutoYaST control file, YaST prepares the system for a custom installation and does not interact with the user, unless it is specified in the file that controls the installation.

 AutoYaST is not an automated GUI system.
-This means that usually many screens will be skipped - you will never see the language selection interface, for example.
-AutoYaST will simply pass the language parameter to the sub-system without displaying any language related interface.
+This means that usually many screens will be skipped – e.g.: you will never see the language selection interface.
+AutoYaST will simply pass the language parameter to the sub-system without displaying any language-related interface.

-Using AutoYaST I can spin up a new system faster, if I need a new validator or I have to rebuild my validator in a new environment, maybe with an other client.
+Using AutoYaST I can spin up a new system faster, if I need a new validator or I have to rebuild my validator in a new environment, maybe with a different client.

 Download installer: [openSUSE Leap 15.2 Network Installer](http://download.opensuse.org/distribution/leap/15.2/iso/openSUSE-Leap-15.2-NET-x86_64.iso)

 ## So...
 How to start???
-Assuming, you made it this far and mostly know what we will do...
+Assuming, you made this far and mostly know what we are going to do...

 You need a HTTP server, from where the installer can download the AutoYaST control file.
-You can use your phone at home if it's on the same network as your validator machine.
-Or you can pack into the iso too.
+You can use your phone at home if it's on the same network as your validator machine,or you can pack the files into the iso too.

-At home, I just downloaded the [latest stable nginx for windows](http://nginx.org/download/nginx-1.18.0.zip), extracted the files, and copyed my scripts and AutYaST files into the "html" folder.
+At home, I just downloaded the [latest stable nginx for windows](http://nginx.org/download/nginx-1.18.0.zip), extracted the files, and copied my scripts and AutYaST files into the "html" folder.

- - If you plan to do this at home: get a PC with the neccesary hardware resources, download the openSUSE boot image I linked at the beginning, and boot (you can use Rufus to create bootable USB media or use your phone and DriveDroid).
-In the boot menu select the "Install" with the arrow keys (don't press enter!) and start (typing) adding boot parameters: "autoyast=http://YOURHTTPSREVER/autoyastfile.xml" and press enter.
+ - If you plan to do this at home: get a PC with the necessary hardware resources, download the openSUSE boot image I linked at the beginning and boot (you can use Rufus to create bootable USB media or use your phone and DriveDroid).
+In the boot menu select the "Install" with the arrow keys (don't press enter!) and start  adding (by typing the) boot parameters: "autoyast=http://YOURHTTPSREVER/autoyastfile.xml" then press enter.
 Assuming you have DHCP at home, the installer will get network and will be able to download the ks file and set up the system.

-  - If you want to install some hosted machine or remote virtual machine and have DHCP the steps are the same, only you need VNC or some kind of console access.
-In case you have no access to DHCP, but you have an allocated, fix IP, you must set up the network in the boot kernel parameters, right after the autoyast file.
+  - If you want to install some hosted machine or remote virtual machine and have DHCP, the steps are the same - you only need VNC or some kind of console access.
+In case you have no access to DHCP but you have an allocated, fix IP, then you must set up the network in the boot kernel parameters, right after the autoyast file.
 The format:
 ```
 ifcfg=INTERFACE="IPS_NETMASK,GATEWAYS,NAMESERVERS,DOMAINS(this one is)"
 for example (* as INTERFACE means whatewer network interface is plugged in)